jaunt/EJS-Site-Builder-Docs/airfry/data/md/output/generateScript.md

   });

   resolve({
+    siteFiles: {
+      ["README.md"]: "*This will get generated!*",
+    },
+    postData: {
+      someData: "This will be passed to your post generate script.",
+      otherData: "This will also be passed to your post generate script.", },
     // the list of pages to generate through this template:
     generate: mapped,
     // Tell airfry which data files to watch.